ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Desktop Editors/Usage API/Debugging/Running in debug mode on macOS/index.md

 order: -1
 ---

-Use the terminal to run ONLYOFFICE Desktop Editors in debug mode on Mac OS:
+Use the terminal to run ONLYOFFICE Desktop Editors in debug mode on macOS:

 1. Press **Command+Space**.